 As much as Rochester residents have grown used to rough winters, colder weather can nonetheless be rough on all of us.
 It’s become particularly difficult to prepare for winter snowstorms due to the yearly fluctuations in temperatures, making them harder to predict.
 In this past season, the wintertime has already been expensive due to regular costs.
 Usually, you can expect to have about 42% of your utility bill made up through heating, though these costs can of course rise during particularly harsh winters.
 However, the seasonal costs will only rise due to the recent snowstorm.
 Many of them will be associated with damage done at home, and will, therefore, be taken care of by individual homeowners by and large.
 A big concern, according to a consumer survey, will be roofing — 65% of homeowners reported that this was their major concern following weather damage, and a snowstorm can certainly do a good bit of damage to a typical roof.

 With that being said, it’s important that public grounds are made safe as well, and this will fall to the state.
-With that being said, let’s look into the road conditions following severe weather in Rochester, how to stay safe on these roads, and what is going to happen to make them safer for everyone.
+Drivers have to be catious at all times while out on the snowy roads — but it’s important to avoid neglecting snowy lawncare, as well.
+When the snow on your lawn begins to melt and as the daytime temperature reaches between 30°F and 45°F, snow mold can begin to spread rapidly.
+Conditions worsen in areas where moisture is abundant, such as protected, shady, depressed areas.
+Now, let’s look into the road conditions following severe weather in Rochester, how to stay safe on these roads, and what is going to happen to make them safer for everyone.